yuchdev/mhddos_proxy/README.md

       --debug                Print log as text
       --vpn                  Use both my IP and proxies for the attack.
 Optionally, specify a percent of using my IP (default is 10%)
-      --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxies URL|path     URL or local path to file with proxies to use --udp-threads 1        Total number of threads to run for UDP sockets (defaults to 1) --http-methods GET     List of HTTP(s) attack methods to use (default is GET + POST|STRESS).
+      --rpc 2000             How many requests to send on a single proxy connection (default is 2000) --proxies URL|path     URL or local path(ex. proxies.txt) to file with proxies to use --udp-threads 1        Total number of threads to run for UDP sockets (defaults to 1) --http-methods GET     List of HTTP(s) attack methods to use (default is GET + POST|STRESS).
                              Refer to MHDDoS docs for available options (https://github.com/MHProDev/MHDDoS)